realzza/web-project-design/schedule.md

 ### October 7, 2021

-JavaScript IIb: Client-Side Libraries
+JavaScript IIb: Libraries for DOM and GUI: JQuery & JQuery UI

 - In Class
-  - Library Exploration: JQuery for DOM, Leaflet.js, more library examples
+  - JQuery, JQuery UI Demo
+  - Other Common Libraries, Library Applications:
 - Homework
   - Exercise: implement a .js library in a page - existing or new (due Tuesday, Oct.
 12)
   - .JS libraries to explore: